Obstruction theory and the complexity of counting group homomorphisms: The algorithm for class 2 targets

 Step (2) of the algorithm can be performed in polynomial time for the reasons already explained at the end of Subsection \ref{ss:concluding}.

 Clearly step (4) is efficient.

 Finally, step (3) can be accomplished in polynomial time for the following more general reason.

-\begin{thm} Fix finite abelian groups $A$ and $B$, and a normalized 2-cocycle $\eta \in Z^2(B,A)$ (where $A$ is treated as a trivial $B$ module).
-If $N$ is a connected simplicial complex with $\pi_2(N) = 0$, then there exists a polynomial time algorithm (in the number of simplices of $N$) to compute
+\begin{thm} Fix a positive constant $C$, finite abelian groups $A$ and $B$, and a normalized 2-cocycle $\eta \in Z^2(B,A)$ (where $A$ is treated as a trivial $B$ module).
+If $N$ is a connected simplicial complex with $\pi_2(N) = 0$ and $|H^2(N,A)|<C$, then there exists a polynomial time algorithm (in the number of simplices of $N$) to compute

 \end{thm}

 Note that we only need the 3-skeleton of $N$ in what follows.

 \begin{proof} Since $N$ is connected (\emph{i.e.}~ $\pi_0(N)=0$) and $\pi_2(N)=0$, the 3-skeleton $\Delta$ of $N$ can be completed to a (possibly infinite dimensional) CW complex $\tilde{\Delta}$ by inductively gluing on $(d+1)$-balls to kill any non-trivial homotopy groups $\pi_d(\Delta)$ for $d=3,4,5,\dots$.
 The resulting space $\tilde{\Delta}$ is an Eilenberg-MacLane space $K(\pi_1(N),1)$.
 It is well-known then that the group cohomology of $\pi_1(N)$ (with any untwisted coefficients in any abelian group $A$) is isomorphic to the cellular cohomology of $\tilde{\Delta}$ (with the same coefficients).\footnote{ Of course, we can do the same for \emph{non-trivial} coefficient modules by equipping $\tilde{\Delta}$ with a local system.
 However, for our purposes, trivial modules are sufficient.
 Moreover, it is not clear that the conclusion of the theorem holds in the twisted setting.} Even better, because $\Delta$ is a 3-dimensional simplicial complex, we can identify $H^d(\pi_1(N), A)$ with the \emph{simplicial} cohomology $H^d_{simp}(\Delta, A)$ for each $d=0,1,2$, meaning we do not actually need to build $\tilde{\Delta}$ algorithmically.